Paula Hitler: Post-war life

 Paula was arrested by US counter-intelligence officers on 26 May 1945 and interviewed on 12 July.

 She characterized her childhood relationship with her brother as one of both constant bickering and strong affection.
 Paula said that she could not bring herself to believe that her brother had been responsible for the Holocaust.
 She had also told them that she had met Eva Braun only once.
 After her debriefing, Paula was released from American custody and returned to Vienna, where she lived on her savings for a time, then worked in an arts and crafts shop.

 She returned to Berchtesgaden on 1 December 1952 and took up full-time residence there under the name "Paula Wolff" or "Paula Hitler-Wolff", in connection with a claim she had filed under Hitler's will, which had been denied by a court.
 During this time, she was looked after by former members of the SS and survivors of her brother's inner circle.

 In February 1959, she agreed to be interviewed by Peter Morley, a British documentary producer for Associated-Rediffusion, an ITV channel.
 The conversation was the only filmed interview she ever gave and was broadcast as part of a programme called Tyranny: The Years of Adolf Hitler.
-She talked mostly about Hitler's childhood and refused to be drawn on political questions.
-Footage from this and a contemporary interview with Peter Morley was included in the 2005 television documentary The Hitler Family (original German title Familie Hitler.
-Im Schatten des Diktators), directed by Oliver Halmburger and Thomas Staehler.
+She talked mostly about Hitler's childhood and refused to answer any political questions.
+Footage from this and a contemporary interview with Morley was included in the 2005 television documentary The Hitler Family (original German title Familie Hitler: Im Schatten des Diktators), directed by Oliver Halmburger and Thomas Staehler.

 Death and burial

 Paula died on 1 June 1960 in Schönau near Berchtesgaden, at the age of 64, the last surviving member of Hitler's immediate family.
 She was buried in the Bergfriedhof in Berchtesgaden/Schönau under the name Paula Hitler.
-In June 2005, the wooden grave marker and remains were reportedly removed and replaced with another burial, a common practice in German cemeteries after two or more decades have elapsed.
-In May 2006, however, it was reported the grave marker had been returned to Paula's grave and a second marker had been added, indicating another more recent burial in the same spot.
+In June 2005, the wooden grave marker and remains were reportedly removed when another burial took place at the same spot, a common practice in German cemeteries after two or more decades have elapsed.
+In May 2006, however, the grave marker was returned to Paula's grave with a hinged panel, covering her name, that displays the names of the more recent burials.

 Five months after her death, the Federal Court in Berchtesgaden issued a certificate of inheritance in which Paula Hitler was awarded two-thirds of Hitler's estate.